-Closing Settlement Agent – isused to coordinate and manage the closing process in a purchase or mortgage transaction.
-Fees are for services associated with transfer of title, trustee bank approval and transfer, communication and coordination of all municipal and federal permits and coordination of parties for closing.
+Closing Settlement Agent – is used to coordinate and manage the closing process in a purchase or mortgage transaction.
+Fees are for services associated with the transfer of title, trustee bank approval, and transfer, communication and coordination of all municipal and federal permits and coordination of parties for closing.

 Commitment Letter – a document from the lender to the borrower that explains the terms of the loan.

 Comparable Sales, Comps – similar home sale prices in the area that are used in the calculation of a home’s appraised value.

 Contingency – a common clause added to real estate agreements that allow buyer or seller rights during various stages of a transaction.

 Date of Closing – the date upon which all documents associated with a mortgage/property sale is finalized.